Objectives of the DITA Learning and Training Specialization

-- offer a starter set of specialized topic types that support structured, intent-based authoring of content for learning and training, including assessments
+- offers a starter set of specialized topic types that support structured, intent-based authoring of content for learning and training, including assessments

-- provide a map domain for structuring and storing the specialized learning topics as reusable learning objects, and for managing the linking and relationships among them
+- provides a map domain for structuring the specialized learning topics as reusable learning objects, and for managing the linking and relationships among them

 - offers basic map-driven processing to support topic linking, relationships, and simple sequencing